top of page

 Check out our volunteer opportunities:

-Helping with daily tasks of cleaning stalls, water bucketsraking, cleaning feed bins, feeding, grooming, gardening, laundry, cleaning tack, organizing, painting and more.
+Help with daily tasks of cleaning stalls, water buckets, raking, cleaning feed bins, feeding, grooming, gardening, laundry, cleaning tack, organizing, painting and more.
 We also look for help with larger items from setting up panels to fixing shed runs.

 Additional funding is always needed to care for our rescues.
 Volunteers can help our Fundraising Committee, or work solo, to raise dollars that is put toward vet bills and top notch care.